 Con UI doesn't let you change anything

-Every installation of elementaryOS looks excactly like the same
+Every installation of elementaryOS looks exactly like the same.

 Con Very slow development cycle

-elementary does not offer any release date for their stable releases going more with a "it's done when it's done" attitude.
+Elementary does not offer any release date for their stable releases going more with an "it's done when it's done" attitude.
 Making depending on newer apps a difficulty as well as a poor choice for those that need consistent release schedules for their OS.

 Con Old base and applications

 The slow release schedule makes the applications outdated.
 It drags behind Ubuntu LTS (on which it's based) which itself drags behind Ubuntu which is often still quite far behind Arch for example.